 It is a legal requirement that any money paid to a landlord as a deposit for an assured short hold tenancy, is placed within one of the Government approved schemes.

-There are 2 approved schemes that your landlord can use:
+There are two approved schemes that your landlord can use:

 - The Insurance Based Scheme